-As visitors walk through our facility, they find the colourful work of Chris on the walls.
-Her paintings brighten the theatre exit doors and the corridor to the back exhibit hall.
-Through these murals she has captured the atmosphere of a windy, prehistoric steppe rich with ice age life.
+Even thought Chris’ paintings are no longer displayed in the Beringia Centre, in many photos of the Beringia Centre you can see her talented works of art.
+For many years, her paintings brightened the theatre exit doors and the corridor to the back exhibit hall.
+With colour and vivid imagery, she captured the atmosphere of a windy, prehistoric steppe rich with ice age life.

 Our exhibits incorporate artwork that builds an image of how North America's first people would have lived, and focuses on sharing some traditional stories of Yukon's First Nations people.

 Halin de Repentigny painter - Dawson City, Yukon halinderepentigny.ca